bliutwo/notable-health-backend/README.md

 Since I want to change the specifications, I'll just keep it in one place, which is the docstring of the function.

 Looks like there's a `re.sub()` function: https://docs.python.org/3/library/re.html#re.sub

+### Find and replace first-letter-capitalized words with all lower-case words

+I'm not sure how to do this yet, so let's figure that out.